Failure is just a step towards success. -Colleen Thomson, North Idaho STEM Charter Academy

 - Continue—new, advanced task is introduced

 These programs and products inspire children to create and prepare them to become the problem-solvers of the future.
 In the video above, teachers and administrators describe how LEGO Education has transformed their classrooms into hands-on learning labs.
 Children are excited to begin a lesson with LEGO–without this excitement, educational engagement isn’t possible.
-Whether it’s the familiar comfort of the brand or the thought of “playing” with toys at school, there’s something about bins of building blocks that make learning fun for children of all ages.
+Whether it’s the familiar comfort of the brand or the thought of playing with the best Lego City Police sets with friends at school, there’s something about bins of building blocks that make learning fun for children of all ages.

 LEGO Education provides solutions for children in preschool through middle school, for a wide variety of topics, including science, math and language arts.
 Their systems include teacher guides with worksheet, tips, and software to support you before, during and after a lesson.
 And the learning doesn’t stop at STEM; LEGO also supports socio-emotional and cognitive skills, builds vocabulary and promotes storytelling.
 Check out some of their most popular education products to get inspired!